-In terms of actual dollars, this means that a financially healthy $1,000,000 grossing practice would have bottom line adjusted profits of $140,000 to $180,000 (14% to 18% profitability).
+In terms of actual dollars, this means that a financially healthy $1,000,000 grossing practice would have bottom-line adjusted profits of $140,000 to $180,000 (14% to 18% profitability).

 This is a double whammy for average profitability and below practice owners:

-1) You have less cash in your pocket from smaller profits each year.
-Instead of having $140,000-$180,000 in profits in your pocket (with the $1,000,000 grossing scenario), a current trend average practice, might have around $100,000 (10% profitability).
+- You have less cash in your pocket from smaller profits each year.
+Instead of having $140,000-$180,000 in profits in your pocket (with the $1,000,000 grossing scenario), a current trend average practice might have around $100,000 (10% profitability).
 Many practices have less; 7% profitability would be $70,000.
-And,

-Tip #1: Look for Discounted Fees.
+#1 Look for Discounted Fees

 Pull your practice’s income by treatment (or service or product) report for last year.
 Divide the annual income from that service by the quantity for that service.
 Compare that number to your practice’s price sheet.
 Is how you are “pricing” that service what you are actually “receiving”?
 This quick comparison can help identify areas of discounting (for missed charges see Tip #2).
 If you are discounting certain services, ask these questions:

-I recently talked with a doctor about her increased top line gross and increased bottom line efficiency.
-I asked her to what she attributed this notable change.
+I recently talked with a doctor about her increased top-line gross and increased bottom-line efficiency.
+I asked her what she attributed to this notable change.
 Had she raised prices?
 Increased the client base?
 Her answer was interesting—she hadn’t spent any more money advertising or attracting new clients.
 Nor was she seeing more clients per day.
-Rather she was working with what she had.
+Rather, she was working with what she had.
 She hadn’t increased prices in the manner I was expecting.
 Rather, she had increased fee collection through a system in place to catch missed charges.
 She wasn’t addressing discounting, rather unintentional, missed fees.

 Have each doctor in your practice review a summary of their charges by client at the end of the day for any services performed or products provided but missed on the final invoice.
 The purpose of this isn’t to then send the client a supplemental bill, but to help the doctor see if there are routine or occasional missed charges.
-Is it a certain type of charge or does it vary?
+Is it a certain type of charge, or does it vary?
 Maybe it was a busy Saturday morning or hectic afternoon.
 That’s going to happen.
-We’re more interested if there are routine, on-going missed charges and if measures can be put into place to remedy the issue.
+We’re more interested if there are routine, on-going missed charges, and if measures can be put into place to remedy the issue.
 The solution might be as simple as DVM awareness.

 Concerned about added time for this?
 This is intended to be a quick review, not a laborious new burden.
 How many clients would you estimate you see in a full day?
 Maybe 8 to 12?
 On the high side, 18?
 If a staff member runs the needed summary report for charges by client for a single day, the charging doctor ought to be able to review this and compare mental notes in about 1-2 minutes per client.
 Start small—try this audit twice a week for 10 minutes each time.
 See if this time investment pays off.

-Tip #3: Reduce Drugs and Supplies Expenses.
+#3 Reduce Drugs and Supplies Expenses